ElianCodes/ElianCodes-frontend/src/content/blog/21-04-05-what-does-tailwindcss-2-1-improve.md

 // tailwind.config.js

 module.exports = {
-  mode: 'jit',
+	mode: "jit",
 	purge: {
 		enabled: true,
 		content: [
 			//...
 		],
 	},
-  darkMode: 'class',
+	darkMode: "class",
 	theme: {
 		//...
 	},
-}
+};
 ```

 You can even remove the `@tailwindcss/jit` package completely from your project.

 ### using it with the @nuxtjs/tailwindcss module

-[The TailwindCSS module for NuxtJS](<https://tailwindcss.nuxtjs.org/>) supported JIT mode since v4.0.1, but now you don't even have to set the mode.
+[The TailwindCSS module for NuxtJS](https://tailwindcss.nuxtjs.org/) supported JIT mode since v4.0.1, but now you don't even have to set the mode.

 Previously we set it by adding this to our `nuxt.config.js` file: